 “If your organization is not also using these same manipulative tactics on doctors and professional consultants, then you are discriminating against patients.

 “The more patients are willing or emotionally coerced into performing professional work without compensation, the more organizations will come to expect free work in the future.”

-To be clear, the professional hospital, academic or government staff who appear onstage with me or show up at meetings with me are rarely if ever specifically paid for attending either.
+To be clear, the professional hospital, academic or government staff who are invited to appear onstage with me or show up at meetings with me are rarely if ever specifically paid for attending either.
 But even when they are not, they’re very likely to be flown in the night before, put up in a nice hotel, provided with a per diem expense account, almost always while earning their usual salary.
 Going to meetings, speaking at conferences, and participating on committees is what they get paid to do as part of their job descriptions.

 Or if they’re self-employed consultants, they will not only take home a fat consultant’s fee, but also be able to write off all costs associated with our activities as tax-deductible expenses.